EverSeenTOTOTO/pen/README.md

 3. I want some markdown graph tools?

-    Originally, I considered integrating [mermaid](https://mermaid-js.github.io/mermaid/#/) or [graphviz](https://graphviz.org/), but ultimately, I gave up since they all required additional effort and time to learn.
+    Originally, I considered integrating [mermaid](https://mermaid-js.github.io/mermaid/#/) or [graphviz](https://graphviz.org/), but finnaly I gave up since they all required additional effort and time to learn.
 (And will not display without support from a tool, unlike Latex/Tex, which is widely used).
 I now use online tools like [excalidraw](https://excalidraw.com/) for image demands.

 **PRs and issues are welcomed!**